adinashby/starter-programming-patterns-project/README.md

 This is a group project of not more than two students.
 It could also be implemented individually.
 If you choose to work in a team, then both students should work on the project and both students should submit the same project files.
 A demonstration may be required.

 **Due date**

-**<italic>Please, submit no later than December 7.
-You will have your project demonstration on December 8 & 9 during your labs.</italic>**
+**Please, submit no later than December 7.
+You will have your project demonstration on December 8 & 9 during your labs.**

 The following criteria will be used to evaluate the project: